 Does your marketing strategy include dedicating time to monitor Facebook groups?

 Social media marketing depends on knowing your target audience as well as possible.
 Paying attention to forums and secret groups are great ways to do so.
 Monitoring a Facebook Group can help your marketing plan in many ways as you’ll read below.
 However, it’s common knowledge that business owners and social media managers don’t have the time to monitor a news feed page themselves.

 In other words, you need to get insights from your group posts and their active members.
-Therefore, you need to practice competitive analysis, specifically focusing on intelligent media monitoring.
+Therefore, you need to practice competitive analysis, specifically focusing on social media monitoring.

 Table of Contents

 Can You Monitor Facebook Groups?

 The short answer would be negative.
 You cannot fully monitor Facebook groups, in the way you’d monitor a Facebook page or a Twitter keyword.